UK National Birds

 Birds Without Borders

 Irish oystercatchers are short to medium-distance migrators, and although they tend to stay in Ireland, they hold no truck with borders, territorial waters or restricted air space.
-Instead, their loyalty comes from where the weather and food sources drive them – be it back in Iceland or the other side of the divide between the region and the Republic.
+Instead, their loyalty comes from where the weather and food sources drive them – be it back to Iceland or the other side of the divide between the region and the Republic.
 As a result of commercial cockle-bed dredging, much has been done on both sides of the border to preserve the loughs, lagoons, salt marshes and mudflats along Ireland's coasts for its wildfowl and waders.

 Oystercatcher (Haematopus ostralegus)